 During the application process candidates will be required to ensure that a letter from the intended Supervisor, the Head of Department and two academic referees are provided to the Society.
 Applications will not be considered until all of these supporting letters are received – it is the applicants responsibility to ensure that these letters are received in time for the deadline.
 The Supervisor, Head of Department and academic referees must be able to place the candidate in the top 5% of PhD candidates.
 An assessment of the candidates academic merit and agreement to accept the applicant at the institution if the candidate is successful in their application to the scholarship are required before the application will be put before the committee.

 The Krebs Memorial Scholarship will be offered for the 2019/20 academic year, with the option of being extended for the 2020/21 and 2021/22 academic years if satisfactory supervisor reports are received.

-Due to the uncertainties surrounding the COVID-19 pandemic the Society has decided not to open the scholarship for applications in 2020, we hope to reopen them for 2021.
+Due to the uncertainties surrounding the COVID-19 pandemic the Society decided not to open the scholarship for applications in 2020, they are now scheduled to open in 2022.

 For further information please contact the Membership department >